choria-io/go-backplane/README.md

 $ mco rpc myapp health -W dc=DC1
 ```

-Your system can also expose it's configuration and other items as facts that can be used for fine tuned targeting of actions

 [![GoDoc](https://godoc.org/github.com/choria-io/go-backplane?status.svg)](https://godoc.org/github.com/choria-io/go-backplane)

 ## Motivation

 It's typical for applications to expose REST interfaces that let one do things like circuit breaking on their internals.
 This works perfectly fine in the general case of a small setup with one or two locations.

-At scale though where one have 30+ DCs with machines behind various layers of bastion node and so forth this model rapidly breaks down as you'll have machine generated hostnames and ports.
+At scale though where one have 30+ DCs with machines behind various layers of bastion nodes and so forth this model rapidly breaks down as you'll have machine generated hostnames and ports and many services.
 It becomes impossible to know what services are where and just gaining access to a HTTP port in all your data centers is a problem.

 Instead one would set up a central management Choria infrastructure where these managed microservices will connect to.
 The services connect out to the management network which is much easier to manage from a security perspective.
 Using the Choria discovery features you can target all or subsets of Microservices across your entire multi DC fleet in a fast way from either the CLI, Ruby API, Golang APIs or Choria Playbooks.

+While a similar outcome can be achieved with a side car model - simply write a Ruby based agent for your app and deploy it into the running Choria Server on that node - this model is convenient for isolation and for true microservices in containers etc.

 ## Features

   * Circuit breaker interface
+  * Health Check interface
+  * Shutdown interface
   * Standardised configuration
   * TLS using PuppetCA or manual configuration
   * Expose Facts to the Choria discovery system